sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_modelzoo_test.rst

    $ exit

-Run the following commands under the PCIE board to test the precision of the generated ``bmodel`` :
+Run the following commands under the PCIE board to test the precision of the generated high priority model ``bmodel`` :

 .. code-block:: shell

    $ pip3 install path/to/tpu_perf-x.x.x-py3-none-manylinux2014_x86_64.whl
    $ cd model-zoo
-   $ python3 -m tpu_perf.precision_benchmark --target BM1684X --mlir -l full_cases.txt
+   $ python3 -m tpu_perf.precision_benchmark --target BM1684X --mlir -l full_cases.txt --priority_filter high

 where the ``--target`` is used to specify the processor model, which currently supports ``BM1684`` , ``BM1684X`` , ``BM1688`` , ``BM1690`` and ``CV186X`` .